ludlovian/teme/README.md

 This means that data evaluation is lazy and pull-oriented, not push-oriented.
 If you do not ask for data, then none is produced.

+Manipulation methods for synchronous teme's largely replicate the existing array functions (e.g. `.map` and so on).
+So they are less useful unless the sync stream is infinite.

 ## API

 ### teme